Skamaniak/TodoistChromeExtension/README.md

 Need an installation guide?
 Help with configuration or just see all the features?
 Everything could be found in the [documentation](https://github.com/Skamaniak/TodoistChromeExtension/wiki).

 ### Feedback
-Any feedback welcomed! please feel free to contact me at skrabalja(at)gmail.com.
+Any feedback welcomed! please feel free to contact me at skrabalja(at)gmail.com or [create an issue](https://github.com/Skamaniak/TodoistChromeExtension/issues).

 Happy using!